lonePatient/char-cnn-text-classification/README.md

 ## How to use the code

-1. Download the `AG News Topic Classification Dataset` from [comming](url) and place it into the `/pyCharCnn/dataset/raW` directory.
+1. Download the `AG News Topic Classification Dataset` from [coming](url) and place it into the `/pyCharCnn/dataset/raW` directory.
 2. Modify configuration information in `pyCharCnn/config/basic_config.py`(the path of data,...).
 3. run `python train_cnn.py`.

 ## Result

-comming soon....
+coming soon....

 ### training Figure

-comming soon
+coming soon